s-ritik16n/Refs/README.md

 # WEB-resources
-A collection of WEB development articles and tutorials sorted by topics.
+A collection of WEB related articles and tutorials sorted by topics.